How to Keep Your Gums and Teeth Healthy

 Flossing helps to remove plaque and food particles that are stuck between your teeth

 and under your gums.
-To floss properly:
+To floss correctly:

 Cut off about 18 inches of floss and hold it tightly between your thumbs and forefingers.